For Professionals

 Be aware:

-Phosphorus is added to many foods to help keep the food fresher.
+Phosphorus is added to many processed foods to help keep the food fresh for longer.
 Our bodies absorb 100% of that added phosphorus.
 Phosphorus additives can be found in bagged, boxed, canned, or bottled foods.
 When you have kidney disease, you should avoid or limit foods with these additives.
 Look on the ingredient list to know if the item has added phosphorus.

 Be aware:

 Phosphates are the form of phosphorus found in your body.
 Phosphates are a large molecule made of phosphorus and oxygen.
 The large size of this molecule makes it hard to remove during dialysis.
-This is why it is important to take your phosphorus binders every time you eat, or drink a powdered, canned, or bottled beverage.
+This is why it is important to take your phosphate lowering medicines exactly as prescribed by your healthcare provider

 Low phosphorus (hypophosphatemia)

 Having a low level of phosphorus is uncommon, but it can happen.
-If your phosphorus level is low, it might be because you do not have a good appetite and you are not eating enough, or you may be taking too many binders.
+If your phosphorus level is low, it might be because you do not have a good appetite and you are not eating enough, or you may be taking too much phosphorus lowering medicines.
 Talk to your doctor or dietitian about how to keep your phosphorus at the right level.
 There are often no symptoms of low phosphorus.

 If you have severely low phosphorus (phosphorus less than 1mg/dL), you could experience respiratory failure, heart failure, seizures, and/or coma.